Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Method

 \subsection{Mask-free Reconstruction Network}

-The mask-free reconstruction network follows the setting of blind inpainting framework that no masks are provided.
-To guide the reconstruction network to focus on the inpainting in the corrupted regions (which are unknown to the network), we use a two-branch architecture in the reconstruction network, which localizes corrupted regions and fills in the missing information, respectively.
-The reconstruction network $f_{\theta}$ is divided into two branches, $f_{\theta_1}$ and $f_{\theta_2}$, with the same structure and different parameters.
-Each branch has an upsampler-convolution-downsampler structure, based on gated convolution~\cite{yu2019free}.
-Specifically, $f_{\theta_1}$ implements the inpainting task, while $f_{\theta_2}$ estimates mask of corrupted regions.
+We employ a two-branch architecture in the reconstruction network $f_{\theta}$ to guide the inpainting process to focus on corrupted regions, which are unknown to the network.
+The branch $f_{\theta_1}$ is for inpainting missing content in corrupted regions localized by the other branch $f_{\theta_2}$.
+This eliminats dependency on a manual mask input.
+Each branch utilizes an same upsampler-convolution-downsampler structure based on gated convolution ~\cite{yu2019free}, but is with distinct parameters.
 The reconstruction can be formulated as follows,

 where $\odot$ represents the elementwise product.
 The mask of corrupted regions is implicitly learned and the reconstruction is supervised by the clean image $I^{*}$ with the $l_1$ loss as follows,

 where $\theta=\{\theta_1, \theta_2\}$.